sagar-sontakke/kvstore/README.md

 2. How to use it?

-	1. Run the server side program "tcpServer.go" in one terminal.
+	A. Run the server side program "tcpServer.go" in one terminal.
 It will start the service.
+Start server using command "go run tcpServer.go" on terminal
-	2. Open another terminal(client) and connect to the server.
+	B. Open another terminal(client) and connect to the server.
 Here server can be a localhost or any other computer where the server program is running.
+To connect, use command "telnet localhost 1201" or you can use the IP address of remote computer in stead of localhost.
+The port number 1201 must be the same
-	3. When the connection gets established, you can run the commands for store, retrieve, delete, display the key-value pairs.
+	C. When the connection gets established, you can run the commands for store, retrieve, delete, display rename the key-value pairs
-	4. For getting the help about the commands, use the command "help"
+	D. For getting the help about the commands, use the command "help"
-	5. It supports following set of commands:
+	E. It supports following set of commands:

 		a) set <key> <value> 			(set a new key)
 			- The set command can be used to set/add a new key-value pair